Choose the Right District Wireless Network for Your Device

 -

 KPBSD-PersonalDevices.
 This network is intended to support the non-District devices of KPBSD staff and students, such as personal smartphones and laptops.
-When connecting, you supply the same credentials you would use to log in to a District Windows machine: e-number and password for employees, and student number and password for students.
+When connecting, you supply the same credentials you would use to log in to a District Windows machine: E-number and password for employees, and student number and password for students.
 While on this network, the District's web content filter will operate off your account's permissions, instead of operating on the (most-restrictive) rule set of the guest network.
 In general, you'll be able to do more things here, than on the guest network.
 For more specific connection details, see the following articles:

 -